EaseCation/blockbench-multi-window/README.md

 - Employs custom serialization to efficiently transfer model data

 ## Installation
-1. Download the `dist/multi-window.js` file
+1. Download the `multi-window.js` file from Release
 2. Open Blockbench
 3. Go to `File > Plugins`
 4. Click on "Load Plugin from File"